How to treat hormonal imbalance to get pregnant

 The role of hormones in pregnancy

 Hormones contribute to the development of sexual characteristics such as breast and pubic hairs in adolescents' bodies.
-It also plays a significant role in pregnancies and fetal development.
+It also plays a significant role in pregnancy and fetal development.

 During pregnancy, estrogen and progesterone are the primary hormones that are most active.
 Other hormones also found active during pregnancy include Human chorionic gonadotropin hormone (hCG) and Human placental lactogen (hPL).

-From the first trimester, estrogen level begins to rise/ increase.
+Estrogen levels begin to rise during the first trimester.
 It usually reaches its peak in the last trimester.

 Estrogen is associated with early pregnancy symptoms like nausea in the first trimester, while it helps develop the milk duct in the second trimester.
 So, estrogen plays a vital role during pregnancy.

 They are also known as human chorionic somatomammotropin (HCS).
-These hormones provide nutrition to the fetus and also helps to stimulate milk glands in the breasts.
-The hormone plays a role in the control of embryonic growth.
+These hormones provide nutrition to the fetus and also help stimulate milk glands in the breasts.
+The hormone plays a role in the control of embryonic growth.2

 They have been linked to nausea and vomiting normally experienced in the first trimester.